its-dev24/guess_the_number_js/README.md

 # guess_the_number_js
-A simple game of guessing the no
+A simple game of guessing the number made using pure html css and javascript